 Concrete solutions will increase the pace

 The climate contracts are a collaboration between different cities, authorities and Viable Cities, where everyone commits to providing tangible solutions that will increase the rate of the climate transition.
+The work paves the way for a faster transition in Sweden, Europe and globally.
 RISE is a member of the management team of Viable Cities, as well as collaborating with a number of the municipalities regarding solutions at both a strategic and an operational level.

 The measures being implemented today are not enough for us to achieve these goals